China's chip crusade to intensify sector's record M&A run

 With the industry already in flux, China’s ambition makes it increasingly difficult to predict how the landscape will change.

-“As people sort of rationalize these acquired businesses and cut back on development, where is your growth coming from in three to five years?” said analyst Gus Richard at Northland Securities.
+“As people sort of rationalise these acquired businesses and cut back on development, where is your growth coming from in three to five years?” said analyst Gus Richard at Northland Securities.

-“It’s hard to start making predictions because people are doing things outside of what I would think would be normal behavior.”